 But how well-paid are actually these better-paid jobs, and what is Denmark’s economic condition compared to the rest of the EU?
 Find out the answers to all of these questions within the sections below!

-What is the minimum salary in Denmark?
+What is the minimum salary in Denmark in 2022?

 Given the current conversion rate, which is 1EUR=7.44DKK, this means a monthly minimum gross salary slightly below 18.600 DKK (or, more exactly, around 18.590 DKK).